Air Services of India: Incidents and Accidents

-On 25 January 1950, A C-47 registered as VT-CPQ, carrying cargo crashed on take-off at Shella Airport.
+On 25 January 1950, a C-47 (VT-CPQ), carrying cargo crashed on take-off at Shella Airport.
 There were no casualties.

-On 9 May 1953, A C-47 registered as VT-AXD, crashed on take-off at Juhu Airport causing the aircraft to be written off.
+On 9 May 1953, a C-47 (VT-AXD), crashed on take-off at the Juhu Aerodrome causing the aircraft to be written off.
 The undercarriage was retracted before the aircraft became airborne on its takeoff roll causing the aircraft to drop back on its belly.
 There were no casualties.